yangyang-onlysky/AdvFaceGAN/README.md

 please ensure your computer has installed python3 and conda.

-The following shell installs the conda environment "frb" for preprocessing data:
+The following shell installs the conda environment "frb" for preprocessing datasets with 1_prepDataset.ipynb:

 ```shell
 conda deactivate